tyler-cromwell/Mantle/README.md

 - `kernel` - Kernel core.

 ## Branches
-- `master` - Mainline branch, documentation and feature merges are pushed to this branch.
+- `master` - Mainline branch.
+Documentation changes, bug fixes, and feature/subsystem merges are committed to this branch.
-- `<feature>` - All other branches are meant for development of specific features (i.e. `multiboot`, `paging`).
+- `<branch>` - All other branches are meant for development of specific features/subsystems (i.e. `multiboot`, `paging`).

 ## Coding Convention
 - All uppercase for Macros and Constants with underscores for spaces (i.e. `FG_WHITE`).